Johnny English Reborn

 Much like its predecessor, the film parodies the James Bond film series and clichés of the spy genre and marks Atkinson and Tim McInnerny's second collaboration after the series Blackadder.
 Johnny English Reborn was met with mixed reviews but has grossed a total of $160 million worldwide.

 The film was released in the United Kingdom on 7 October 2011, and topped the country's box office.

 It was later released in North America on 21 October 2011.
-A sequel to the film, Johnny English Strikes Again was released in October 2018.
+A sequel to the film, Johnny English Strikes Again, was released in October 2018.
+It was filmed in "The A299 carriageway and Cliffs End, Ramsgate."

 Plot

-Eight years after the events of the first film, Johnny English has been training at a monastery in Tibet to recover from the shame of a failed mission to protect the newly elected president in Mozambique, which cost him his knighthood.
-Called back into service by MI7 under new director Pamela "Pegasus" Thornton, English must investigate an assassination plot of the Chinese Premier during talks with the Prime Minister of the United Kingdom.
-He meets fellow agent Simon Ambrose, MI7's quartermaster Patch Quartermain, and junior agent Colin Tucker, assigned to be his assistant.
+Eight years after the first film, Johnny English has been training at a monastery in Tibet to recover from the shame of a failed mission to protect the newly elected president of Mozambique, which cost him his knighthood.
+English is called back into service by new MI7 director Pamela "Pegasus" Thornton to investigate an assassination plot of the Chinese Premier during talks with the prime minister of the United Kingdom.
+He meets fellow agent Simon Ambrose, MI7's quartermaster Patch Quartermain, and junior agent Colin Tucker, his assigned assistant.

-In Hong Kong, English finds former CIA agent Titus Fisher, a member of Vortex, the group responsible for sabotaging English's Mozambique mission.
+In Hong Kong, English finds former CIA agent Titus Fisher, who explains that he is a member of Vortex, the group responsible for sabotaging the Mozambique mission.
 Vortex holds a secret weapon unlocked by three keys, held by himself and two others.
-Fisher is killed by an elderly assassin disguised as a cleaner, and an accomplice steals his key.
-English chases the thief and recovers the key, only for it to be stolen by a fake flight attendant en route to London.
-He is humiliated in a meeting with the Foreign Secretary and Pegasus when he attempts to present the key and the conspiracy.
-He compounds his disgrace by mistakenly attacking Pegasus’s mother twice at a children's party after encountering the Killer Cleaner.
+Fisher is killed by an elderly female assassin disguised as a cleaner, and an accomplice steals his key.
+English recovers it, but the key is stolen back by a second accomplice, disguised as a flight attendant, en route to London.
+He is humiliated in a meeting with the Foreign Secretary and Pegasus when he attempts to present the key and conspiracy.
+He compounds his disgrace by attacking Pegasus's mother at a children's party, mistaking her for the Killer Cleaner.

-Kate Sumner, MI7's resident behavioral psychologist, uses hypnosis to help English recall his suppressed memory of the Mozambique incident, revealing that another Vortex operative, former Russian KGB and renegade MI7 associate spy Artem Karlenko, is posing as millionaire Sergei Pudovkin.
+Kate Sumner, MI7's resident behavioural psychologist, uses hypnosis to help English recall his suppressed memory of the Mozambique incident, revealing that another Vortex operative, former Russian KGB and renegade MI7 associate spy Artem Karlenko, is posing as millionaire Sergei Pudovkin.
 English and Tucker meet Karlenko at a golf course outside London, but the Killer Cleaner critically injures him during their game.
-English and Tucker bring Karlenko to a hospital by helicopter, but he dies after revealing the third key is held by a mole in MI7.
+English and Tucker take Karlenko to a hospital by helicopter, but he dies after revealing the third key is held by a mole in MI7.

-Over dinner, English confides with Ambrose about the mole, and Ambrose tells him that he suspects Quartermain.
-In the restaurant's toilets, Tucker confronts Ambrose about him being the traitor, but English naively dismisses Tucker, letting Ambrose go with Karlenko's key.
-English confronts Quartermain at a church, but realizes that he has been framed as the third Vortex member.
-Chased by MI7 agents, English manages to escape to Sumner's flat, after stealing Quartermain's heavily modified wheelchair.
+Over dinner, English confides with Ambrose about the mole, who tells him that he suspects Quartermain.
+Tucker arrives and confronts Ambrose about him being the traitor, but English naively dismisses him, letting Ambrose have Karlenko's key.
+English confronts Quartermain at a church, but realises that he has been framed as the third Vortex member.
+Chased by MI7 agents, English manages to escape to Sumner's flat, using Quartermain's heavily modified wheelchair.